POTSDAM Clarkson University senior Jamie Lee Rattray always seems to be smiling.

 A season ago, the Golden Knights jumped out to a 13-2 start and were ranked as high as No. 2 nationally at one point.
 But Clarkson went 12-6 in its last 18 regular-season games and finished one point out of hosting the ECAC Hockey championship weekend, also finishing one spot out of earning home ice for the NCAA Tournament.
 Clarkson traveled to Boston University where it lost 5-3 in a quarterfinal game.

 We had a good, consistent first half, and sometimes we had a couple dips here and there (in the second), and thats something we do want to fix, Rattray said.
 Every game counts.
 It doesnt matter who you are playing, or where you are, you have to bring the same effort.
 Thats one thing we are going to focus on this year.
 You can look at preseason polls as much as you want, but it doesnt matter if you dont bring it.

-Shes just a special player, Clarkson co-coach Shannon Desrosiers said.
+Shes just a special player, said Clarkson co-coach Shannon Desrosiers.
 Weve watched her since she was young, with her being (near) Ottawa.
 You dont get players that bring that energy and that character and that desire to win all the time.
 We are just really lucky to have her.

 What should excite Clarkson, and throw a scare into Golden Knight opponents, is that Rattray has dramatically improved every season of her collegiate career.